OpenFUSIONToolkit/OpenFUSIONToolkit/src/docs/ThinCurr/thincurr_example4.md

 [TOC]

-# Hierarchical Off-Diagonal Low-Rank (HODLR) approximation
+# Running an eigenvalue calculation using Hierarchical Off-Diagonal Low-Rank (HODLR) approximation

-# Running an eigenvalue calculation

 To run an eigenstate simulation (compute the characteristic L/R-decaying modes) you can issue the following command from within one of the run directories.
 Note, make sure `plot_run=F` in the `thincurr_eig_options` group.